 Scarcity, suggests that an offer or opportunity is limited in some way.

 Vulnerability to phishing emails

 There are many individual factors which can influence susceptibility, some people have more of a propensity to trust others.
 Whilst people are under time pressure / stress and are overloaded with information, their ability to spot malicious communications can also decrease.
 Right now, with all the uncertainty surrounding the coronavirus we have a potential perfect storm of vulnerability to phishing emails.

 What can we do to combat this threat?

-The National Cyber Security Centre (NCSC) has some great guidance and advice for all sizes of organisation, ranging from technical controls, to ideas of how to increase your employee’s awareness of phishing https://www.ncsc.gov.uk/.
+The National Cyber Security Centre (NCSC) has some great guidance for all sizes of organisation, ranging from technical controls, to ideas of how to increase your employee’s awareness of phishing https://www.ncsc.gov.uk/.
 In addition to implementing NCSC guidance you could also consider the NEBRC’s curious frank services; were you can get some of our ethical hackers to implement a series of ‘test’ phishing emails in your organisation and measure the click rate.
-It’s really important that you follow these tests up with advice and support where needed.
+It’s really important that you follow these tests up with guidance and support where needed.
 Our ethical hackers can also help you deliver this, with further bespoke training to the individuals who have fallen foul of the test emails.
 It’s critical that this training is delivered in a positive way, and that employees don’t feel there are being singled out or punished, and our ethical hackers can do just that.
 Empowering your employee to feel more confident with tackling phishing emails whether they be at home or in the workplace.

 Martin Wilson, Head of Cyber and Innovation at the NEBRC.